euronovate/ENMobileSDK-Android/ENSignatureBox/readme.md

 this parameter has default value equal to false, you can set a true to render a signaturebox fullscreen like this:

 ![fullscreen_example](fullscreen_example.png)

+### minBioPackagesToAllowConfirmationUsingStylus / minBioPackagesToAllowConfirmationUsingFinger

+These two parameters, which are disabled by default (defaults to 0), allow to enable the confirm button after the specified number of collected biometric packages.
+There are two parameters, one for the stylus and one for the finger, because the sampling frequency of the digitizer is very different between stylus and finger, at least in Euronovate's test devices.